Spurs boss Villas-Boas says reputation not tarnished

 LONDON Andre Villas-Boas knows he has a "massive opportunity" at Tottenham Hotspur but denied he was on a mission to restore his reputation after being sacked as Chelsea manager in March.

-Speaking to reporters for the first time at the plush new 45 million pounds Spurs training complex in north London on Wednesday, the Portuguese also accused Chelsea owner Roman Abramovich of "breaking promises".
+Speaking to reporters for the first time at the plush new Spurs training complex in north London on Wednesday, the Portuguese came out fighting as he settled into his job, saying he was ready to build on sacked manager Harry Redknapp's legacy.

-Bristling at suggestions that his short tenure at Stamford Bridge had been a failure, the 34-year-old did not hold back when discussing his hasty exit from Stamford Bridge.
+He bristled at suggestions that his short tenure at Stamford Bridge had been a failure.

-"I respect the decision of the owner of Chelsea but I will never accept it," he told reporters.

-"I told him that it was him quitting on me when he had been so much involved in the beginning in bringing me in and he was the one who was not putting up to the things he promised."

-"I cannot assume that failure on my own, I have to disagree with you," the former Porto coach added.
+"I cannot assume that failure on my own, I have to disagree with you," the 34-year-old former Porto coach told reporters.

+"First you have to recall that a squad was being put in place that was the future, and the owner, who took the decision he took, which I have to respect but I would never accept it, decided to terminate the contract.

 Redknapp's sacking by Tottenham was a surprise after leading them to fourth place in the Premier League and only missing a Champions League berth because Chelsea took the last qualifying place as European champions.

-The decision to replace Redknapp with the relatively inexperienced Villas-Boas also raised concerns among fans, some of whom regarded it as a backward step.
+The decision to replace Redknapp with Villas-Boas also raised concerns among fans, some of whom regarded it as a backward step.

 "It's not a mission of restoring my reputation, it's a mission to put Tottenham back on track with titles," he said.